Paid Time Off

 Use Your Paid Time Off (PTO) to Refresh and Reset

-Stepping away from the demands of work to spend time with loved ones, travel, complete simple projects, pursue personal hobbies, or simply relax at home promotes well-being—and this can positively impact your productivity and job satisfaction.
+Stepping away from the demands of work to spend time with loved ones, travel, complete simple projects, pursue personal hobbies, or relax at home promotes well-being—and impacts your productivity and job satisfaction.

 Productivity decreases when you work long hours or weeks without vacation or time away from work.
 You may have trouble focusing, suffer burnout from overwork, or become less motivated.
 Your ability to think “outside the box” can also diminish and impact creativity and innovation.